Cyrano de Bergerac Invented the Rocket — 30 Years Before Newton

 If you know Cyrano de Bergerac, you probably know the wrong one.

+Most people remember the romantic lead from Edmond Rostand's 1897 play — not the real 17th-century writer who described early forms of rocket-powered spaceflight and solar-driven travel centuries before modern space engineering existed.
 The theatrical version — the man with the oversized nose writing love letters for a less articulate rival — has been running on stages somewhere in the world for well over a century.
-It's a genuinely moving story.
-I've seen it twice and walked out both times a little wrecked.
-But that character has almost nothing to do with the actual Savinien de Cyrano de Bergerac: a Parisian soldier, freethinker, and comic novelist who died at 36 and left behind one of the stranger literary legacies in Western history.
+It's a genuinely moving story, and one that has almost nothing to do with the actual Savinien de Cyrano de Bergerac: a Parisian soldier, freethinker, and comic novelist who died at 36 and left behind one of the stranger literary legacies in Western history.

 Cyrano's literary propulsion concepts compared to modern aerospace benchmarks.
 The numbers are three centuries apart; the logic is not.